Single tickets on sale NOW!

 Tchaikovsky’s Violin Concerto in D Major was written while Tchaikovsky was on vacation at Lake Geneva.
 The concerto only took a month to compose.
 He was joined by his pupil (and lover) Iosif Kotek.
 Together they played and composed.
 Moreover, they played Édouardo Lalo’s Symphonie espagnole.
 They fell in love with the beautiful melodies and the overall lightness of the piece.
 It was a stark contrast to the darkness of the piano concerto he was previously working on.

 Tchaikovsky wanted to dedicate his violin concerto to Kotek but he was afraid of the gossip that would surround them.
 He decided to dedicate it to Leopold Auer .
-However despite already having the premier scheduled and the copy published, Auer refused to play it.
+However despite already having the premiere scheduled and the copy published, Auer refused to play it.
 He didn’t think it was good enough and didn’t want to hurt his career.
-Tchaikovsky had to postpone the premier until he could find another soloist.
+Tchaikovsky had to postpone the premiere until he could find another soloist.
 That soloist was Adolph Brodsky who performed Tchaikovsky’s Violin Concerto in D Major for the first time on December 4, 1881 in Vienna.

 It has become known as one of the most important violin works in the history of Romantic music.